Create and manage a database instance

 Next steps

 - Allow other users access to the database instance from Databricks.
-See Database roles, access, and privileges and Create and manage Postgres roles for Databricks identities.
+See Manage roles and permissions and Manage Postgres roles.

 - Connect and query your database instance from external tools, the SQL editor, or a notebook.